 My name is Anton.
 I was born and raised in South Africa.

-In July 2012 I saw one that didn't look too bad.
-There was only one problem, it was about 1200km from my parents place.
-I knew I wanted it but I had to get it home somehow…… My Dad flew down to Port Elizabeth and drove the car all the way back.
-It was a long drive and as it turned out the suspension was shot to pieces!
+In July 2012, I saw one that didn't look too bad.
+There was only one problem; the car was about 1200km from my parent's place.
+I knew I wanted it, but I had to get it home somehow…… My Dad flew down to Port Elizabeth and drove the car all the way back.
+It was a long drive and as it turned out, the suspension was shot to pieces!
 It was not a comfortable ride!

-In November 2012 the car was send to a guy to rebuild the engine and suspension.
-I was looking for someone who knew about Pumas, but had no luck.
-We did though, find someone, who did his apprenticeship on the old Beetles.
+In November 2012 the car was sent to a guy to rebuild the engine and suspension.
+I was looking for someone who knew about Pumas but had no luck.
+We did, though, find someone, who did his apprenticeship on the old Beetles.
 The guy that did the work apparently won some awards for this workmanship.

 The car ended up going to a workshop in South Africa late October 2014.
-While the car was there they started to strip it down and noticed that the pan was not very good anymore.
-It was fixable, but I made a decision to locate a new one for the car which was in a much better condition.
-As always my dad had to inspect it, pick it up and delivered it to the workshop.
+While the car was there, they started to strip it down and noticed that the pan was not very good anymore.
+It was fixable, but I decided to locate a new one for the car which was in a much better condition.
+As always, my dad had to inspect it, pick it up and delivered it to the workshop.

-They did a good job on the paint work and so the rebuild started.
-We are trying to keep the car as original as possible, but I was in need of some parts that were not available in South Africa.
+They did a good job on the paintwork, and so the rebuild started.
+We are trying to keep the car as original as possible, but I required some parts that were not available in South Africa.
 I contacted a friend, he helped me out with a contact in Brazil, as I needed parts and I was struggling to get them shipped over to South Africa.
 I needed some chrome front bumpers, wheel caps, a gear knob and some other small things.
 Thanks to the contact, all of the kit turned up and was fitted.

-The car has been in the workshop now for 15 months and things started to drag now.
-I was not very happy with them as it has now taken them more than 4x the time and double the amount money to complete the job as what was originally quoted.
-The work carried out and what I paid for was far apart, I would not be able to recomend them to anyone!
+The car has been in the workshop now for 15 months, and things started to drag now.
+I was not very happy with them as it has now taken them more than 4x the time and double the amount of money to complete the job as what was originally quoted.
+The work carried out and what I paid for was far apart, I would not be able to recommend them to anyone!

 Next up, the upholstery…